emuso

 With this background out the way, here are the mosty important shapes … they are incredibly easy to learn.
 You’ll immediately start seeing them in scale and chord shapes you know.

 All of these shapes can be slid horizontally along the neck.
 But when moved vertically across the neck (parallel to the frets), the shapes may change.
 This is pointed out below.
+These shapes apply when the guitar is in standard tuning (E A D G B E)

 Minor 3rd